bougarfaoui/ng-socket-io/README.md

 You should keep a reference to the Observable subscription and unsubscribe when you're done with it.
 This prevents memory leaks as the event listener attached will be removed (using ```socket.removeListener```) ONLY and when/if you unsubscribe.

+If you have multiple subscriptions to an Observable only the last unsubscription will remove the listener.

 ##### Example

 You can also see this [example](https://github.com/bougarfaoui/ng2-socket-io/tree/master/examples/chat-app) with express.js.